May 25 2026, positions still available. Apply direct now.

 Average counsellor salary by state

 Counsellor salaries are relatively consistent across Australia, which is reassuring if you’re weighing up where to build your career.
 The ACT is the clear outlier at the top, driven by a concentration of government-funded services and Canberra’s higher cost of living.
-West Australia also trends slightly stronger than the rest.
+Western Australia also trends slightly stronger than the rest.
 But for the most part, qualified counsellors can expect similar earning potential regardless of which state they’re in.

 The gap between the highest and lowest-paying states is really only worth paying attention to if you’re early in your career and have flexibility about where you land.
 A counsellor in ACT can expect to earn $20,000 to $30,000 more per year than a counterpart doing equivalent work in South Australia, purely based on geography.
 Here’s how it breaks down: